Talking to Children about Salvation

 - Even if your child is not artistic, create a scrapbook page with your child.
 Have them write and draw their thoughts and feelings about their salvation.
 Help your child to come up with their own ideas.
 Give them some Bible references that might be useful.
 This page can be used later in their life to remind them that they understood exactly what it means to be saved.

 Baptism is the next step in your child's spiritual journey.
 Your child should want to be baptized without any prompting from you.
 They shouldn't be doing it just to please you.
 However, they must first understand baptism.

 - Always make distinctions between baptism and becoming a Christian - Point out that becoming a Christian comes first, and then baptism follows because it is a way of showing they have become a Christian.

 - Avoid emphasizing the emotional side of the baptism experience - Keep in mind that public recognition should not become a motivation factor for making a decision.

 - Let them know why they should be baptized - To follow the example set by Jesus (Mark 1:9); Because Christ commanded it (Matthew 28:19-20); and because it is my public profession of faith (1 John 2:3)

 - Baptism is not an eternal life or eternal death decision - The act of baptism does not save a person.
 If you are not sure if your child is ready, then it might be best to hold off.
 This will not harm your child or impact their salvation.
 However, if your child can express what Jesus has done for them and is showing fruit of the Holy Spirit, then there's no reason to wait.

-Here at Eagles' Landing First Baptist Church, children interested in being baptized are encouraged to meet with our Children's Pastor, Jennifer Hembree, to go over the points of salvation and schedule baptism.
+Here at Eagles' Landing First Baptist Church, children interested in being baptized are encouraged to meet with our Director of Children's Discipleship, Jennifer Hembree, to go over the points of salvation and schedule baptism.
 Contact directly to make an appointment.

 We also have additional information available about baptism.